sphinx-software/station/README.md

 // ... somewhere in your server-side code const topic = new AwesomeTopic()

-// ... you can send a message to the subscriber const greetingMessage = {
+// ... you can broadcast a message const greetingMessage = {
   type: 'greetings',
   payload: {